-Rehabilitation supposedly continues as long as it takes the patient to achieve his utmost capacity for life and work.
+The department feels strongly about the lonely patient at home, ues as long as it takes the patient to achieve his utmost capacity for life and work.
 Yet in so many instances, post-hospital programs fall short of this philosophy.
 Time is probably a chief reason for the breakdown.
-Health organizations, which are so often understaffed,
+Health organizations, which are so often understaffed.